Are CPUs Cheaper Than GPUs On Average?

 Unsurprisingly, the recent cryptocurrency mining boom has increased the cost of graphics cards.
 GPU prices have skyrocketed over the last few years, from increased demand to technological progress, scalping activity, taxation, and limited competition.

-It’s apparent that both the CPU and GPU are key in gaming performance, but the GPU is generally considered the more vital component.
+It’s apparent that the CPU and GPU are key in gaming performance, but the GPU is generally considered the more vital component.
 Upgrading the GPU can lead to substantial improvements in frames-per-second, yet it must be teamed with the appropriate CPU to eliminate bottlenecks and achieve the desired results.